 What about the author and his relentless hours of writing?
 With characteristic modesty, Paling attributes the impulse to a pathological need for attention, like a baby bellowing in its cot.
 Presumably, like the nurses, he couldn’t imagine doing anything else.
 In the third act (2019–20), we find our hero back out there in the melee, fighting, writing, hustling and even starting to suspect that the diaries we’re reading might, with a little judicious editing and perhaps the inclusion of some bridging text, make a publishable volume.

 Like all diaries, these have the thinness of the present tense.
 There is more wit of the moment than wisdom of hindsight.
 Then again, that’s the sell.
 A Very Nice Rejection Letter is a completely authentic account of what it’s like to be merely reasonably good.
-This, after all, is the best many OF US can hope for, whether we’re writers, accountants or makers of candlesticks.
+This, after all, is the best many of us can hope for, whether we’re writers, accountants or makers of candlesticks.

 Which brings me to an oddity in the way we choose our careers.
 When contemplating a line of work, we tend to imagine what it would be like to be hugely successful at it.
 So if we grew up in the late 1980s, say, and happened to be bookish, we might have thought to ourselves: yeah, I wouldn’t mind being a Mart or an Ian.
 Yet for most of us, the life of a Mart or Ian was as likely as that of a Martian.
 Bookish types growing up now should be wondering what it would be like to be a Chris Paling.
 In other words, they should be reading this book and deciding if they really mean it.